 Advanced Search is available when using Twitter’s website—you can access it directly by heading to twitter.com/search-advanced.
 Alternatively, you can enter your query into the search bar on Twitter’s home page and then click Advanced Search located next to the search filters on the upper-right of your results page.

 Unfortunately, you can not access the advanced Twitter search tool directly within Twitter’s mobile app.
 However, you can still access it through your phone’s web browser by visiting https://mobile.twitter.com/search-advanced.

 Navigating Twitter Advanced Search

 At first glance, the Advanced Search results page may appear a little overwhelming.
-There are quite a few fields to consider, and it’s a little daunting figuring out where to start.
-So we’ve put together a quick guide to help you find your way around.
+There are quite a few fields to consider and it’s a little daunting figuring out where to start, but it's ultimately a powerful search engine you can use to your advantage.
+We’ve put together this quick guide to help you find your way around.

 Search filters to use

 With these search filters, you can choose the text that you want—or don’t want—to appear in your search results.
 This makes it possible to quickly find specific tweets and specific keywords on the social media platform.